QuantEcon/python_lecture_sandpit/source/rst/tax_smoothing_3.rst

 With the lower interest rate, the government has an incentive to increase debt over time.
+However, with “roll-over risk”, debt is periodically reset to zero, and taxes spike up

+Consequently, the
-However, with “roll-over risk”, debt is periodically reset to zero, and taxes spike up.
-Consequently, the government is wary of letting debt get too high, due to the high cost of a “sudden stop”
+government is wary of letting debt get too high, due to the high cost of a “sudden stop”